rarebreed/protean-service/retro/story/src/preface.md

 - Student/Master relationship (think Avatar, the Jedis, Karate Kid)
 - Loss of way of life
     - by force (American Indians, Meiji era Japan)
-    - by techno shock (Industrial revolution)
+    - by techno shock (Industrial revolution, Information revolution, Bio revolution)

 The setting will be a low-magic fantasy world.
 By low-magic, it doesn't mean that the magic is not powerful.
 Rather, it means that the magic is difficult, rare, and time consuming.
 Think Lord of the Rings rather than D&D.  Having a low